kiwiidb/bliksem-frontend/README.md

 # bliksem

-> Frontend for interacting with lnd
+> Frontend for interacting with bliksem, go server for interacting with lnd

 ## Build Setup